Get Oracle Licensing Intelligence

 GoldenGate for Non-Oracle (Heterogeneous)

-Required when replicating to/from non-Oracle databases (SQL Server, PostgreSQL, MySQL, etc.).
-If your configuration originally was Oracle-to-Oracle and you later added a SQL Server target, you'd need to add the non-Oracle licence at that point.
+Required when replicating to or from non-Oracle databases (SQL Server, PostgreSQL, MySQL, etc.).
+If your configuration was originally Oracle-to-Oracle and you later added a SQL Server target, you need the non-Oracle licence at that point.

 GoldenGate for Big Data